teju2707/devops-exam-solution-tejaswini-wakte/README.md

 ```
 The VPC CIDR block is `10.0.0.0/16`. \
 We do not have any preference regarding the availability zone for the subnet. \
-If you will fail to create the subnet try using a different CIDR block.

-#### **Lambda Code**
+If the CIDR block is in use, select another one.

+Continue with writing the other resources and refer to **Step 4** for further instructions about the Lambda code.

+### **Step 4 - Lambda Code**

-You should write code that will invoke a remote API endpoint. \
+Your Lambda code should invoke a remote API endpoint. \
 You may use any language you wish, although we preferred it to be python.

 Your Lambda function should:
-- Run under your private subnet you have created.
+- Configure to run under a VPC using your private subnet you have created.
-- Post a request to the following HTTPS endpoint:
+- POST a request to the following HTTPS endpoint:
 `https://ij92qpvpma.execute-api.eu-west-1.amazonaws.com/candidate-email_serverless_lambda_stage/data`
   - You should use the following security header for the request to pass: \
   `{'X-Siemens-Auth': 'test'}`